jtsu/IOSXE_Post_ConfigDiff/README.md

   ```

 ## Usage
-To see the app in action, simply make a configuration change on the switch on your Cisco switch or router.
+To see the app in action, simply make a configuration change on your Cisco switch or router.
 For example, you can change the description of an interface.
   ```
   csr1000v# conf t
   csr1000v(config)# interface GigabitEthernet3